Yola Combines Softness And Grit In Her Virtuosic View Of Americana

 The virtuosic way that Carter taps into the softer, more theatrical side of classic country, soul and pop, along with the grit, isn't the expected approach in the Americana world she now calls home.
 But she's at the place in her career where she's not about to be boxed in.

 "That's the thing that feels satisfying to me, is to be able to be that vulnerable, out loud as a black woman," she says.
 "To go, 'You know what?
-Today, I'm feeling quite like a strong black woman, but I'm not every single day, and here's how.'"
+Today, I'm feeling quite like a strong black woman, but I'm not every single day, and here's how.' "

 Walk Through Fire is out now via Easy Eye Sound/Nonesuch Records.